NazaGonella/nazagonella.github.io/posts/utf-encoding/utf-encoding.md

 3. To make the **low surrogate**, take the *bottom* 10 bits of the 20-bit number and add the prefix `110111` (hex `0xDC00`).

 So high surrogates have the form `1101` `10xx` `xxxx` `xxxx` and low surrogates `1101` `11xx` `xxxx` `xxxx`.
 The `x` bits are the data (or payload) bits carrying the code point value minus `0x10000`.
-This subtraction allows to insert values from 0 to 2^20 - 1, an additional 1,048,576 code points beyond the 65,536 code points of the BMP.
+This subtraction allows inserting values from 0 to 2^20 - 1, an additional 1,048,576 code points beyond the 65,536 code points of the BMP.

 The high surrogate range is `0xD800-0xDBFF`.
 The low surrogate range is `0xDC00-0xDFFF`.
 The full surrogate block `0xD800-0xDFFF` is reserved exclusively in Unicode for surrogate code points.
 This means that no matter the UTF form, no character can have a code point in this range.

-Like UTF-32, the order of the bytes determine the version of UTF-16, in this case we are describing **UTF-16BE** since it's big-endian.
+Like UTF-32, the order of the bytes determines the version of UTF-16, in this case we are describing **UTF-16BE** since it's big-endian.
 For little-endian it would be **UTF-16LE**.

 ```
 int CodepointToUTF16BE(unsigned int codepoint, unsigned char *output) {